lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 grid_cell_row_pos
 ~~~~~~~~~~~~~~~~~

-Set the row in which the object should be placed
+Set row in which Widget should be placed.

 .. raw:: html